mfaour34/Raycast-scripts/README.md

-# Custom Script Integration for Raycast Command Bar
+# Custom Script Integration for Raycast Command Bar on MacOS

 I have created a guide to help you integrate custom scripts with Raycast's command bar, making it easier for you to execute various commands. :+1: